krystalgong/PPD_analysis/PPD_analysis_112124-kg.md

-We also plot the survey's progress distribution:
+We also plot the survey's progress distribution that most of them are highly completed:

 ![Survey Progress Distribution](/plots/progress_distribution.png)